Security Audit

 This permission is huge.
 You should never* grant this permission to an app.
 IMO, the contacts permission should never have been created in the first place.
 It's virtually impossible to use it ethically.

-* The only apps that could rightly claim to need access to your contacts are email, the native dialer telephone app (not some 3rd party dialer), and calendar.
+* The only apps that could rightly claim to need access to your contacts are email, the native dialer telephone app (not some 3rd party dialer), and maybe the calendar.
 Nothing else.

 Wowzers!
 Why?